- Integrated OPO system

 - In-house design and manufacturing of complete systems, including pump lasers, guarantees on-time warranty and post warranty services and spares supply

-- Variety of control interfaces: USB, RS232, LAN and WLAN ensures easy control and integration with other equipment
+- Variety of control interfaces: USB, RS232 and optional LAN, WLAN ensures easy control and integration with other equipment

 - Attenuator and fiber coupling options facilitate incorporation of NT340 systems into various experimental environments